Tasks and goals

 The LKJ is the organisation responsible for the Freiwilliges Soziales Jahr (FSJ) Kultur, the German voluntary social year in culture, in Baden-Wuerttemberg.
 It is responsible for the application and placement process, supports volunteers and organises their educational seminars as well as knowledge-sharing events.

-The LKJ itself offers creative cultural and media education projects through numerous projects for students in Baden-Wuerttemberg.
+The LKJ itself offers creative arts and media education projects through numerous projects for students in Baden-Wuerttemberg.
 By taking part in media projects, youths increase their media skills and try out being producers of audio or video clips.
 As “school mentors for cultural youth education”, they initiate more cultural education in their schools.
 Students who learn to be creative and voice their ideas, learn not only creative and media-focused content, but also more about their own strengths, working in a team and thus increasing their self-confidence.

-Cultural education is part of general education.
+Culture and arts education is part of general education.
 It enables young people to understand and to help shape the complex social changes of our time.

 Cultural education is education in, for and through the arts.
 Education stands here for more than the mediation of knowledge.
 It includes activity and examination of the existing world and opens up participation in social, cultural and political processes.